-Swollen eyelids are usually accompanied by different symptoms.
-These symptoms can happen or take effect before, during or after the swelling begins in areas around the eye and eyelid.
-These symptoms include:
+Swollen eyelids are usually accompanied by other symptoms.
+These symptoms can occur before or after the swelling begins.
+Additional symptoms may include:

 These symptoms can sometimes be just as annoying as the swollen eyelid itself.
-It’s extremely important that you avoid touching or rubbing your eye/eyelid at all times.
-You can transfer foreign objects or other bacteria into your eye, which will only make the situation and symptoms worse.
+It is extremely important that you avoid touching or rubbing your eye and eyelid at all times.

 Swollen Eyelid Treatment